Witness

 Before the hearing

-Prior to the hearing or court date you should be provided with your witness statement and any documents you may have to comment on.
+Prior to the hearing or court date, you should be provided with your witness statement and any documents you may have to comment on.
 Practice reading your statement out loud and read it slowly, clearly and concisely.
 This will refresh your memory if it has been some time since the events took place.
 It is essential that others can follow what you are saying, so take your time and practice.

-Make sure you are comfortable with the contents of your statement as you could be asked about it.
+Make sure you are comfortable with the contents of your statement, as you could be asked about it.
 It should be an accurate summary of the event.

 Write down any questions you may have about being a witness and, if you are unable to find the answers, ask your legal contact.

 Note the day of the hearing and make sure you are available to attend.
 Most hearings start early in the morning.
-You should aim to arrive half an hour before the hearing is due to start to give yourself time to review your witness evidence, discuss any last minute issues or questions with the legal representative.
+You should aim to arrive half an hour before the hearing is due to start to give yourself time to review your witness evidence, and to discuss any last minute issues or questions with the legal representative.

 Arrangements on the day

 Think about what you are going to wear.
-Dress code is important and you should wear smart clothes.
+Dress code is important, and you should wear smart clothes.
 Take a copy of your statement with you, take contact numbers (in case you are unexpectedly delayed) and something to eat and drink.
 It is also a good idea to take something to read with you as you may be there some time.

 Take a pen and paper with you.
-If you wish to communicate with your legal representative at any time during the hearing you should write this down and pass it to them so as not to disturb the hearing in any way.
+If you wish to communicate with your legal representative at any time during the hearing, you should write this down and pass it to them so as not to disturb the hearing in any way.

 Make sure your mobile phone is switched off at all times during the hearing.